Initial Setup

 Mesh Gate

 Think of a Mesh Gate as the “hub” of your mesh.
 It’s the point where your next-hop connection (like an upstream internet connection or Starlink Mini) is attached.
-Mesh Gates have two operating modes:

-• Router Mode
+- Router Mode (required)

 Mesh Point